Here we try to give some answers to frequently asked questions about the Starfighter.

 Jacqueline Cochran to set three women's world's speed records:

-In the spring of 1963 Cochran brought the distinctive red-white-and-blue Starfighter, owned by Lockheed, to Edwards Air Force Base.
+In the spring of 1963 Cochran (Colonel, U.S. Air Force Reserve) brought the distinctive red-white-and-blue Starfighter, owned by Lockheed, to Edwards Air Force Base.
 Colonel Chuck Yeager was running the Aerospace Research Pilot School (ARPS) at the time, and thus was available to assist his old friend in her quest.
 Flying Lockheed owned TF-104G N104L demonstrator "Free World Defender" over the 15-25 kilometer straight-away course, she reached Mach 1.94 and beat her own record for the distance.
-Ms. Cochran's Model The TF-104G was delivered later to the Koninklijke Luchtmacht (KLU) with the Dutch serial D-5702; later delivered to Turkey on August 25, 1980 with serial "5702"; later recoded to Turkish AF "4-702" and later "9-702".
+Ms. Cochran's Model TF-104G was delivered later to the Koninklijke Luchtmacht (KLu) with the Dutch serial D-5702; later delivered to Turkey on August 25, 1980 with serial "5702"; later recoded to Turkish AF "4-702" and finaly "9-702".

 May 11th 1964, she averaged 1.429,297 mph over a 15-25 km straight line course.